georgegach/georgegach/README.md

 I'm [@GeorgeGach](https://georgegach.github.io) a **Machine Learning** and **Web Engineer** from Tbilisi, Georgia 🇬🇪🇪🇺
 ```
 🚩 Open to full-time remote or on-site position \
-as ML Solution Architect focussing on Recommender Engines, \
+as Data Solution Architect focussing on Recommender Engines, \
 Spatio-Temporal Analytics and Large Language Models. \
 ```